-At the Center for Computational Biomedicine (Harvard Medical School), I led the Knowledge Representation team, developing ontology- and knowledge-graph–based solutions that apply knowledge representation and reasoning to improve the discovery/search, annotation, integration, and reuse of heterogeneous, evolving biomedical/scientific datasets from multiple sources—including web resources and data generated by research labs across HMS.
+I led the Knowledge Representation group in the development of ontology- and knowledge-graph–based solutions to improve the discovery/search, annotation, integration, and reuse of heterogeneous, evolving biomedical/scientific datasets from multiple sources—including web resources and data generated by HMS labs.
+I was involved in the development of an LLM-based automatic quiz grader used in medical education.

 I was a Teaching Assistant on the following courses: